 Patients usually try a range of COPD treatment options before finding the right solution.
 Many people who seek stem cell treatments for COPD have at least considered other medical options first.
 Each traditional COPD treatment provides advantages — but often, also carry serious side effects.
 Traditional treatments include:

-- Surgery.
 Depending on the patient’s specific COPD case, doctors may recommend removal of problematic parts of the patient’s breathing systems.
 These can include damaged lung tissue in the upper lungs or the bubble-like sacs known as bullae that block breathing.
 A lung transplant might even be considered.
-All of these are considered major operations and therefore carry some risk.
-Organ rejection may still happen to patients with lung transplants
+All of these are considered major operations, and therefore, carry some risk.
+Organ rejection may still happen to patients with lung transplants.

-Medical professionals have been hailing stem cell treatment for COPD as a promising treatment for patients who either don’t find relief from surgery, medicine or other therapies.
-It’s also an option for patients who simply wish to avoid them for a range of reasons.
+Medical professionals have been exploring stem cell treatment for COPD as an intriguing option for patients who either don’t find relief from surgery, medicine, or other therapies.
+It’s also an option for patients who simply wish to avoid them for various reasons.

 When a patient develops COPD, the air sacs and/or bronchial tubes within the lungs become damaged.
 This damaged tissue prevents patients from being able to receive adequate air from the lungs.
 Not getting enough oxygen from damaged lungs causes extreme discomfort.
 Sometimes, it also leads to more serious health problems, including lung cancer and heart disease.
 In extreme cases, COPD can be fatal.